graemetlloyd/ProjectWhalehead/Outline.md

 The posterior sample is a set of trees and associated model parameters that are plausible given the data, the model, and any priors.
 Phylogenetic trees are often estimated using Markov-Chain Monte Carlo (MCMC) sampling [@Metropolis1953; @Hastings1970].
 Under this algorithm, a tree and model parameters are proposed and evaluated given the model and priors.
-In general, if the tree and model parameters have a better score than the previous tree and model parameters, the new solution is kept.
+In general, if the tree and model parameters have a better likelihood score than the previous tree and model parameters, the new solution is kept.
 MCMC is considered a memoryless process; that is, the next proposed tree and model parameters is not chosen based on previously-sampled trees.
 A good tree may therefore be visited many times in a Bayesian estimation.
 In fact, how often a particular tree or set of relationships appears in the posterior sample is considered to be a measure of support for that tree.